MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 This article will walk through the fundamentals of managing windows Server Container with PowerShell.
 Items covered will include creating Windows Server Containers and Windows Server Container Images, removing Windows Server Container and Container Images and finally deploying an application into a Windows Server Container.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using PowerShell.

-If you’ve used Hyper-V PowerShell, the design of the cmdlets for Windows Server Containers should be pretty familiar to you.
-A lot of the workflow is similar to how you’d manage a virtual machine using the Hyper-V module.
-Instead of `New-VM`, `Get-VM`, `Start-VM`, `Stop-VM`, you have `New-Container`, `Get-Container`, `Start-Container`, `Stop-Container`.
-There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows containers with PowerShell looks roughly like that of a Hyper-V VM.

 Have questions?
 Ask them on the [Windows Containers forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

 > Note - Windows Containers created with Docker need to be managed with Docker.
 For more information, see [Managing Windows Containers with Docker](./manage_docker.md).